denaiels/DanielSantosoPortfolio/README.md

 To see the full explanation on this research, please kindly open our report on the folder "Report" with the file name of "Laporan Project Machine Learning_AlbertDanielLuwisSteven"

 **My Contributions:**
+- Discussed and brainstormed together with teammates to get the idea of the project.
+- I initiated the idea of the project
+- Took part in cleaning the dataset
+- Coded the KNN and Random Forest models of the project
+- Made the analysis for KNN and Random Forest results
+- Compiled all the analysis of all the models from my teammates
+- Made the conclusion of the project

 **Results:**